Sheffield District Railway: Tinsley yard

 two days looking at the places where Midland and Great Central were close with the idea of a common marshalling yard...
 Eventually we landed up at Catcliffe with the Midland line at our back and before us, the Sheffield District Line leading to Brightside and junctions with the Midland and with the Great Central there.
 "From here," I said, "with a couple of new junctions we can get north, south, east and west.
 We can make the Midland and the G.C. one railway.
 But look at that bloody great mountain in the middle of the site".
 Ralph rolled his head and his one eye; he waved his hands; "Muck shifting is easy nowadays.
 I can take it away in a matter of months".
 We decided there and then.

 In 1961 a scheme was initiated to modernise the handling of freight around Sheffield.
 A major part was to provide a large marshalling yard at Tinsley, on the former Sheffield District Railway.
 Although the topography was unfavourable, the availability of land and the potential connections to other routes made the location an obvious choice.
-Parliamentary powers were obtained in 1960 and earth moving was started in August 1961.
+Legal powers were obtained in an act of Parliament in 1960 and earth moving was started in August 1961.
 A new west to north curve was constructed on to the North Midland route at Treeton and the existing west to south connection was realigned.
 At the west end two new spurs were built connecting the former South Yorkshire Railway Sheffield - Rotherham line.
 A new connection was made at Aldwarke, where the former Midland and South Yorkshire lines ran close together.
 The marshalling yard had 78 sorting sidings and 25 was designed to handle 275 freight trains every 24 hours.
 Computer control of retarders was installed.
 Access to the yard from Woodburn and Darnall junctions was electrified, at the 1,500 v d.c. system then in use on the former Great Central route.
 The yard was formally opened on 29 October 1965.